-In which case, you’re trying to create systems which function.
-But you also want them to function well, and you need to make sure the priorities within the process are aligned with the priorities within the business.
+In this case, you’re trying to create systems that function.
+But you also want them to perform well.
+That is to say; the SOP priorities must align with the business’s priorities.

 What are your pain points?

-Maybe you don’t know – and this is why you’re documenting; to investigate.
-Or, more likely, you’ve recognized that the current system is too slow or the final product is not consistently of a high quality.
-You have a pain point which you wish to target.
+Maybe you don’t know, so to investigate – you start documenting.
+Or, more likely, you’ve recognized that the current system is too slow or the final product is not consistently high quality.

 Step 4: Determine the structure of your SOP

 A large company’s standard operating procedures will be in a formal report.